 Although it varies by vertical and advertiser, your online conversion rates generally go up when location extensions are present, as you are driving awareness of and interest in your nearby business locations.

-The mobile app extension allows you to extend your text ads with a link to allow users to download your app from Google Play or the iTunes Store.
+The mobile app extension allows you to extend your text ads with a link to allow users to download your app from Google Play or the App Store.
 This extension can be used with both brand and generic keywords, and it can show alongside any of your other extensions.
 You just have to decide what your primary motivation is.
 If it’s site traffic, use app extensions.
 If it’s app downloads, use app install ads.
 Since a user’s operating system is automatically detected, you don’t have to worry about any compatibility issues.
 Target whichever operating system works for you and your app, and the system should take care of the rest.

 Some Extensions Will Show Automatically

 If you qualify for certain automated extensions they will appear alongside your ads without any action on your part, including the below in addition to dynamic versions of sitelinks and structured snippets.